 Distinct from other conditions of the forefoot, sesamoiditis usually has a gradual onset as it results from a series of small injuries to the sesamoids.
 Over time, this can develop into an intense throbbing in the foot.

 There are not usually visual signs of damage in the area, such as redness or bruising, and diagnostic imaging techniques are required to identify the cause of the pain.
-X-ray imaging can be used but is not sensitive to small bone fracture and, for this reason, a bone scan or magnetic resonance imaging (MRI) is often preferred.
+X-ray imaging can be used but is not sensitive to small bone fractures and, for this reason, a bone scan or magnetic resonance imaging (MRI) is often preferred.

 Strapping the big toe to prevent it from moving can help to accelerate the healing process.
 Additionally, specialized orthotics can be built to redistribute the pressure away from the sesamoid bone during the healing period.